mgechev/blog.mgechev.com/_posts/2015-07-29-aspect-oriented-programming-javascript-aop-js.md

 }
 ```

 That's it.
-We replaced the entire 56 lines `ArticleCollection` definition with the 20 lines definition here.
-However, the lack of code duplications here is not our biggest win!
-We were able to isolate the logging into separate module, called aspect.
-The same strategy is applicable in many different cases:
+We replaced all the 56 lines of the `ArticleCollection` definition with the 20 lines definition by taking advantage of the module called `LoggerAspect`.
+However, the lack of code duplications here is not our biggest win.
+We were able to isolate the logging code into separate module, called aspect.
+The same strategy is applicable in many different scenarios:

 - Transactions
 - Authorization